-When former Zimbabwean president Robert Mugabe died at a Singapore Hospital on 6 September, he joined a number of African leaders who left their counties to seek medical treatment overseas.
+When former Zimbabwean president Robert Mugabe died at a Singapore Hospital on 6 September, he joined a number of African leaders who left their countries to seek medical treatment overseas.

 Africa’s public health systems are in a depressing condition.
-Its therefore not surprising that people from Africa travel abroad – mainly to Europe, North America and Asia – for their medical needs.
+It is therefore not surprising that people from Africa travel abroad – mainly to Europe, North America and Asia – for their medical needs.
 In 2016, Africans spent over $6 billion on outbound treatment.
-Nigeria is a major contributor.
-Its citizens spend over $1 billion annually on health tourism.

 Interestingly, Africa has a billion-dollar medical tourism market and the involvement of African leaders through partnerships could be the key to accentuate it.
 Indian healthcare entrepreneurs and investors are already making significant moves to corner Africa’s medical tourism market by branching into the continent.

 Apollo Hospitals, India’s biggest healthcare chain, is investing in a $70 million, 500-bed hospital in Dar es Salaam, Tanzania.
 This multi-specialist facility is intended to serve patients and ‘would-be medical tourists’ in the East Africa region.
 Another Indian medical company, Biohealth, is investing $5 million in a health facility on the continent for comprehensive cardiology diagnostics, dialysis, and radiology.